-As of July 31, 2017, 9,604,957 shares of our common stock were outstanding.
 Sales of a substantial number of shares of our common stock in the public market, or the perception that these sales might occur, could depress the market price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
-Of our issued and outstanding shares of our common stock, all of the shares sold in our IPO are freely transferrable without restrictions or further registration under the Securities Act, except for any shares acquired by our affiliates, as defined in Rule 144 under the Securities Act.
-Approximately 6.3 million shares outstanding are restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restrict transfers for 180 days after the date of our IPO.
+Approximately 6.3 million shares of our approximately 9.6 million shares outstanding as of September 30, 2017 are restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restrict transfers for 180 days after the date of our IPO.
+These restrictions will expire on December 4, 2017.

-Additionally, approximately 5.0 million shares of our common stock as of July 31, 2017 will, after the expiration of the lock-up periods specified above, have the right, subject to various conditions and limitations, to include their shares of our common stock in registration statements relating to our securities.
+Additionally, approximately 5.0 million shares of our common stock as of September 30, 2017 will, after the expiration of the lock-up period specified above, have the right, subject to various conditions and limitations, to include their shares of our common stock in registration statements relating to our securities.
 If the offer and sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.
 Shares of common stock sold under such registration statements can be freely sold in the public market.
 In the event such registration rights are exercised and a large number of shares of common stock are sold in the public market, such sales could reduce the trading price of our common stock.

-We filed registration statements on Form S-8 under the Securities Act to register the total number of shares of our common stock that may be issued under our equity incentive plans.
+We filed a registration statement on Form S-8 under the Securities Act to register the total number of shares of our common stock that may be issued under our equity incentive plans.
 In addition, in the future we may issue common stock or other securities if we need to raise additional capital.
 The number of new shares of our common stock issued in connection with raising additional capital could constitute a material portion of the then outstanding shares of our common stock.